3dApothecary-xyz/FunctionalTest/README.md

     * `chmod 777 *.py`
     * `cd ~`

-72. Restore the `[dynamicmacros]` statement in the `printer.cfg`
+72. Uncomment the `[dynamicmacros]` statement in the `printer.cfg`

-77. From Mainsail, edit `moonraker.conf` and add the lines at the end of the file:
+73. From Mainsail, edit `moonraker.conf` and add the lines at the end of the file:
 ```
 # DynamicMacros Update Manager
 [update_manager DynamicMacros]